 See Our Program in Action

-We strive to increase the number of First Nations, Métis and Inuit students graduating from science and engineering programs in Canada.
+To increase the number of Indigenous students graduating from pure and applied science, engineering, and mathematics programs in Canada.

-Students are able to first and experience what it is like to live, study and work on a university campus.
+Students are able to first hand experience what it is like to live, study and work on a university campus.